 5 miles, 600 ft elevation

 This cave was made famous by Instagram, so it’s crowded despite not having a maintained trail.
-The subway cave is accessed by an unmarked trail off Boynton Canyon, and there’s a steep scramble at the end.
+On my most recent hike, there was a line of people waiting to scramble up into the cave.
+The subway cave is accessed by an unmarked trail off Boynton Canyon, and there’s a short but steep scramble at the end.

 Fay Canyon